keboola/connection-docs/storage/tables/data-types/index.md

     "typed_table";
 ```

 ***Note:** The data type hinting is the components' responsibility, so components must be updated by their respective authors to support this.
-The database extractors that are maintained by Keboola already provide datatypes.
+The database extractors that are maintained by Keboola already provide data types.
 There is no list of components that support this feature.
 You may check the component's documentation to see if it supports native data types.*

 ### How to Define Data Types

 #### Using actual data types of the storage backend

 For example, in the case of Snowflake, you can create a column of type `TIMESTAMP_NTZ` or `DECIMAL(20,2)`.
-This allows you to specify all the data type details, including precision and scale, for instance.
+This allows you to specify all the data type details, for instance, including precision and scale.
 But it's tied to the specific storage backend, and thus it's not portable.

 An example of such a column definition in a table-definition API endpoint call is as follows: